Lost in Translation: 5 Common Translation Mistakes and How to Avoid Them

 2) Glossaries & Style Guides: The Translator's Map

-For specific fields, a glossary can help clarify that "virus" refers to computer malware instead of biological.
-Similarly, a style guide will help you maintain tone—light vs. serious—in the voice of the article and the expectation of the audience.
+For specific fields, a glossary can help clarify that "virus" refers to computer malware instead of biological viruses.
+Similarly, a style guide will help you maintain tone (light vs. serious) in the voice of the article and the expectations of the audience.

 3) Localization Instead of Translation